EMA Cloud Indicator

 When the short-period EMA graph line goes above the long-term EMA trend line (thus turning green), this is a bullish signal while vice versa when the market is bearish.

-Here is another example of how SPY continually bounces off the cloud over a long period.
+Here is another example of how SPY continually bounces off the cloud over time.
 Note this is a daily chart of the 20/50 EMAs:

 SPY EMA CLOUD Stock Chart